Horace: Age of Enlightenment

 During the seventeenth and eighteenth centuries, or the Age of Enlightenment, neoclassical culture was pervasive.
 English literature in the middle of that period has been dubbed Augustan.
-It is not always easy to distinguish Horace's influence during those centuries (the mixing of influences is shown for example in one poet's pseudonym, Horace Juvenal).
+It is not always easy to distinguish Horace's influence during these centuries (the mixing of influences is shown for example in one poet's pseudonym, Horace Juvenal).
 However a measure of his influence can be found in the diversity of the people interested in his works, both among readers and authors.

 New editions of his works were published almost yearly.
 There were three new editions in 1612 (two in Leiden, one in Frankfurt) and again in 1699 (Utrecht, Barcelona, Cambridge).
 Cheap editions were plentiful and fine editions were also produced, including one whose entire text was engraved by John Pine in copperplate.
 The poet James Thomson owned five editions of Horace's work and the physician James Douglas had five hundred books with Horace-related titles.
-Horace was often commended in periodicals such as The Spectator, as a hallmark of good judgement, moderation and manliness, a focus for moralising.
-His verses offered a fund of mottoes, such as simplex munditiis (elegance in simplicity), splendide mendax (nobly untruthful), sapere aude (dare to know), nunc est bibendum (now is the time to drink), carpe diem (seize the day, perhaps the only one still in common use today).
+Horace was often commended in periodicals such as The Spectator, as a hallmark of good judgement, moderation, and manliness, a focus for moralising.
+His verses offered a fund of mottoes, such as simplex munditiis (elegance in simplicity), splendide mendax (nobly untruthful), sapere aude (dare to know), nunc est bibendum (now is the time to drink), and carpe diem (seize the day, perhaps the only one still in common use today).
 These were quoted even in works as prosaic as Edmund Quincy's A treatise of hemp-husbandry (1765).
 The fictional hero Tom Jones recited his verses with feeling.
 His works were also used to justify commonplace themes, such as patriotic obedience, as in James Parry's English lines from an Oxford University collection in 1736: